-Classes are currently being added for 2022 and 2023.
-If you are registered for a previously scheduled class, please contact us to transfer to a new session.
+Classes are currently being added for 2024.
+If you are registered for a pre-pandemic or missed class, please contact us to transfer to a new session.

 Sessions of this class are scheduled for the following dates.
-Classes typically meet for 10+ hours on scheduled days.
+Classes typically meet from 8:30 AM to 7 PM or later on scheduled days.